 APPROVAL WITH CONDITIONS of a variance of 1 off street parking to the required 1 and 1/2 per unit for a proposed new development.

 CONDITIONS OF APPROVAL:

-- 1. The variance shall be limited to one-half space per unit rather than the one space per unit requested. - 2.
-The additional space acquired that would have been dedicated to parking must be dedicated to open space.
+1. The variance shall be limited to one-half space per unit rather than the one space per unit requested.